About this site

 Prior to the release of this site, the person who has become its biggest supporter is Chef Kataoka Mamoru of Ristorante Al Porto, who is a familiar face on TV shows such as Gohan Japan, Uwasa no!
 Tokyo Magazine, and Hirunandesu!

-chef Tomoyuki Wakiya, who operates several famous Chinese restaurants including "Wakiya Ichishobi Sarō."
+Tamura of "Tsukiji Tamura," and Chef Tomoyuki Wakiya, who runs several renowned Chinese restaurants including "Wakiya Ichimi Charo."

 What's amazing about the chefs at Epi Recipe is that they "not only take photos, but also serve delicious food that everyone who gathers can enjoy."